-Pending the finalization of third-party valuations and other items, the preliminary fair values of the assets acquired were \$9 million of intangibles and \$30 million of goodwill.
-Of the \$9 million allocated to intangible assets, \$7 million was for trade names with an estimated amortization period of 20 years.
-The remaining balance of \$2 million was allocated to content library with an estimated amortization period of 3 years.
+The final fair values of the assets acquired were \$9.6 million of intangibles and \$29.4 million of goodwill.
+Of the \$9.6 million allocated to intangible assets, \$7.6 million was for trade names with an estimated amortization period of 20 years.
+The remaining balance of \$2.0 million was allocated to content library with an estimated amortization period of 3 years.

-The goodwill of \$30 million arising from the transaction consists largely of the benefit we will derive from being able to expand our presence and digital brands on the web, in over-the-top video and audio and on other emerging platforms.
+The goodwill of \$29 million arising from the transaction consists largely of the benefit we derive from being able to expand our presence and digital brands on the web, in over-the-top video and audio and on other emerging platforms.
 We allocated the goodwill to our digital segment.
 We treated the transaction as an asset acquisition for income tax purposes with a step-up in the assets acquired.
 The goodwill is deductible for income tax purposes.

-From the acquisition date of April 12, 2016 through June 30, 2016, revenues from the acquired Cracked operations were \$1.2 million.
+From the acquisition date of April 12, 2016 through September 30, 2016, revenues from the acquired Cracked operations were \$2.4 million.